Dreadbot/TheGreenAlliance/cameras/index.md

 ## Establishing the Type
 There are a couple of types of cameras, the main two that we'll focus on are fisheyes and pinholes.
-Generally, if your thinking of a camera, it's a pinhole.
+Generally, if you're thinking of a camera, it's a pinhole.
 Fisheyes are a lot more complicated, and involve a heap of extra work before they can be processed with computer vision.
 For most computer vision purposes, especially in FRC robotics, pinhole cameras will be sufficient, and so that's